dwarvesf/devpod-provider-paperspace/README.md

     ![](https://docs.paperspace.com/assets/images/security-api-key-2-1ee96c963c8e029f4594c02eeb40bacc.png)

-2. `MACHINE_FOLDER`: The directory of your Paperspace SSH keys.
+2. `SSH_FOLDER`: The directory of your Paperspace SSH keys.

     There isn't a clean way to generate SSH keys and inject them into Paperspace machines (at least at the time of this writing), so you need to set them manually.